Meyer Lemon Tart

 Did you know that Meyer lemons are not lemons at all, but a cross between a fragrant citron and a sweet pummelo/wild mandarin hybrid?
 That’s what makes them so juicy and aromatic — almost blossomy — and, of course, gives them that wonderful flavor, as orange as it is lemon and more sweet than puckery.

 We love their fresh, citrus tang with the tender, shortbread crust of these little tarts, which we like to think of as refined lemon bars.
-They’re so very pretty, they could be the centerpiece of a tea party or the grand finale at a fancy dinner.
+They’re so very pretty, they could be the centerpiece of your family’s holiday celebrations — the sweet for a small tea party on the patio or the grand finale for a fancy holiday dinner.

 Our tips: The canary yellow skin of the Meyer lemon is delicate, so your lemons will be happier stored in the fridge than on the counter.
 You should feel free to play around with the size of the tarts.
 A recipe will fill one 10-inch round tart pan, two 8-inch tart pans, or eight 4-inch tart pans.
 And, if you don’t have pie weights, you can use uncooked beans, like a bag of dry pintos.